bigbinary/neeto-ui/README.md

 - To see if tests associated with your components pass run `yarn test`.
 - To see if **neetoUI** gets built and bundled after changes run `yarn bundle`.
-- To see if the storybook gets built run `yarn build-storybook`.
+- To see if the storybook gets built run `yarn build`.

 Note that nothing in the `stories` folder will be bundled with **neetoUI**.